Death Row (album): Background

-The album was first recorded at the Roxx studios, with drummer Stefan Kaufmann serving as a sound engineer.
-On Death Row, Stefan Schwarzmann already played the drums for two songs.
-Kaufmann had to leave the band on the next tour because of a back injury.
+The album was the first recorded at Roxx Studios, with drummer Stefan Kaufmann serving as sound engineer.
+On Death Row, Stefan Schwarzmann played the drums for two songs and replaced Kaufmann on the next tour because of a back injury which forced him to leave the band.
 On the album, the band tried to take a tougher course than the previous one and combined the traditional styles with some – at this time modern – bonds from the extreme metal.

 Track listing

 All lyrics and music written by Accept and Deaffy, except where noted.